Skip to content

 No. Aurora helps your team run and document the work.
 Legal advice, regulatory interpretation, and formal determinations remain separate.

 Aurora does not guarantee certification, audit outcomes, or reviewer decisions.
+It organizes, tracks, and shares the evidence and mappings your team maintains.

-Bring the request in front of you.
+Share the request in front of you.
 We will show how Aurora keeps APPI evidence current, traceable, and easy to share across privacy and buyer reviews.

 15-minute walkthrough.
 No obligation.
-We'll map Aurora to your framework and show the exact outputs.
+See Aurora applied to your workflow with the exact outputs reviewers receive.
 (No compliance guarantees.)